 Why this matters for businesses and ISTARI

-- It also highlights a disconnect between executive concern and action: it shows that many executives worry about third-party cyber risks (71%), but only few seem to have adequate measures in place (31%)
+- It also highlights a disconnect between executive concern and action: it shows that many executives worry about third-party cyber risks (71%), but only a few seem to have adequate measures in place (31%)